Steamboat Youth Lacrosse

 Below are details on all pieces of equipment.
 Within these are notes on what models are good for beginners putting their own gear together (please look carefully, some of this stuff is advanced equipment and not intended for beginners).

 General- Any current helmet, as long as it fits well, is sufficient.
 HELMETS MUST BE NOCSAE CERTIFIED.
-As of the day this was written, the high school required players to wear a silver helmet (with silver visor and black chin-guard); therefore, a silver helmet may be able to be worn more years and could have a better resale value.
+Beginning in 2021, the high school requires players to wear a red Cascade S helmet with a pearl white mask, a white chin and washer, and a white chin strap.
+Bulk orders for these will be placed semi-annually and are a good deal.

 Fit- A good way to see if a helmet is a good fit is to try it on without the chin strap buckled.
 If you move the helmet slowly from side to side, the skin on your face should move.
 It should not be so tight, however, that it feels uncomfortable.

-Cascade CS Youth/CPV- Good adjustable youth helmet.
+Cascade CS, CS-R, CPV-R, S Youth - Good youth helmets, sometimes adjustable.
 Most players will not be able to wear this helmet as they approach high school as the shell size is too small to provide adequate protection.
-Even larger players at younger levels will want to make sure this helmet fits and will offer adequate protection - please ask.
-(NEW CS Youth/CPV: $100+)
+Even larger players at younger levels will want to make sure this helmet fits and will offer adequate protection. $100+

-***Note*** ALL (beginner-advanced) high school aged players (above U-15) need one of the intermediate/advanced helmets, as their size and the size of their opponents, as well as increased game speed, demand more protection.
+***Note*** ALL (beginner-advanced) high school aged players (above U-15) need one of the adult-sized helmets, as their size and the size of their opponents, as well as increased game speed, demand more protection.

 ***Note*** Helmets are designated as current and usable by a national organization called NOCSAE (National Operating Committee on Standards of Athletic Equipment).
 Every so often, old helmets and other equipment are considered obsolete and no longer allowed for play in lacrosse.
 Do not try to use very old equipment, especially helmets, due to this (used equipment just a couple years old is usually okay, email

--look for Brine STR, Cascade CS Youth or CPV (unless above U-15, then get Cascade Pro7 or CPXR, or Warrior T2)
+-look for Cascade CS Youth or CPV (unless above U-15, then get Cascade R or S).

 -Used is okay as long as it is not damaged (scratches ok) and is one of these models (others are likely too old)

--If a colored helmet is your best-available option, that is okay.
+-If a different color helmet is your best-available option, that is okay.
 We just like to use the same colors as the high school so that equipment can be used for both programs.
 Also, we prefer a uniform team look.

 General- As with helmets, spending more money on shoulder pads will probably get you a nicer pair, but it is advisable to spend the money on other pieces of equipment (helmet).